50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 Code reviews ensure test scripts are correct, efficient, and follow best practices.
 They help identify and fix errors early, enhance the quality of the code and encourage team members to share information.
 Additionally, reviews encourage adherence to coding standards and help maintain consistency across the test suite.
 Code reviews also provide an opportunity to discuss and implement better testing strategies and ensure that all team members understand the codebase, which can lead to more robust and effective test scripts.

-65. How do you handle flaky tests?
+65. What methods are used to handle flaky tests?

 Ans: